fedora-infra/shumgrepper/shumgrepper/docs/home.rst

 Different files
 ```````````````

-It compares two or more tar_files by comparing sha256sum values of the filenames
+It compares two or more tarballs by comparing sha256sum values of the filenames
 present in all the packages and returns different files present in them::

-    /compare/difference?tar_file={tar_file1} \
+    /compare/difference?tarball={tarball1} \
-        tar_file={tar_file2}
+        tarball={tarball2}

-It returns a table where each column represents a tar_file and one column contains different
+It returns a table where each column represents a tarball and one column contains different
 sha256sum.
-If a tar_file contains that sha256sum, then filename will be listed corresponding
+If a tarball contains that sha256sum, then filename will be listed corresponding
 to that shasum otherwise it is left blank.

 Example::

-    /compare/difference?tar_file=fedora-release-21.tar.bz2& \
+    /compare/difference?tarball=fedora-release-21.tar.bz2& \
-        tar_file=fedora-release-22.tar.bz2
+        tarball=fedora-release-22.tar.bz2